To Rest or Not to Rest—The 10,000 Hours of Work Rule

 Can You Make a Baby in 4 Months?

 What if we’re in a bit of a rush and try to become world-class asap?
 Let’s squeeze those 10,000 hours into 2-3 years of intense practice!

 Sounds good.
-We tend to worship an ethic of 80 hr weeks for start-ups, deadlines and anytime we want quick results.
-Are their any self-discipline tips or hacks that could help?
+We tend to worship an ethic of 80 hr weeks for start-ups and critical deadlines.
+Are there any self-discipline tips or hacks that could help?
 How would you stay motivated to keep that pace?

 A new book, Rest, by Alex Soojng-Kim Pang, tells us why that’s a bad idea.
 He reviewed the original research behind the 10,000 hours idea and uncovered some new insights.